collectiveidea/audited/README.md

 ### Asynchronous Auditing

+Generating a lot of auditing data can slow down an application, as it must wait for auditing data to be saved to a database before continuing.
+Moving the audit record creation to an asynchronous process such as a background job queue frees up your application to continue working without waiting.

 To create audit records asynchronously, you need to tell Audited which adapter to use by setting `Audited.async_class`.
 Here is an example `config/initializers/audited.rb`: